Alamofire/Alamofire/README.md

 ```

 > Make sure to remember to retain the `manager` in the above example, or no status changes will be reported.
+> Also, do not include the scheme in the `host` string or reachability won't function correctly.

 There are some important things to remember when using network reachability to determine what to do next.